School Sessions

 This March, Eleanor Lever, educational outreach officer, and Nikaya Varma, team leader, participated in an International Women's day inclusion event at Forrester High School.
 There they ran workshops educating the P7 and 1st Year Girls talking about why and how people get their periods and discussing through common misconceptions.

-They provided the girls with an opportunity to touch different period products and discussed reusable alternatives.
+They presented the students with a variety of period products including discussed reusable.
 They also ran an anonymous question section where the girls could express concerns and questions about periods.

 These workshops are integral to the key ethos of Sanitree which is to work towards distigmatising periods and encouraging young people to get involved in open conversations about periods.